Whatsapp Icon

 • Chemotherapy

-• Targeted therapy to focus on specific abnormalities within the cancer cells
+• Targeted therapy focuses on specific abnormalities within the cancer cells

 • Radiation therapy to control pain and manage bone damage